 - Data analysis,

 The programme is oriented at young professionals with interdisciplinary and international professional experience.
 Applicants with no specific work experience will be evaluated on the basis of their motivation and analytical skills.
-We, therefore, invite you to give considerable thought to your letter of motivation.
+We, therefore, invite you to give considerable thought to your motivation letter.
 Recommendation letters will also be considered during the admission procedure.
 Finally, English proficiency is an important criterion for success in MA Prototyping Future Cities.

 This school offers programs in: